 Highly precise and meticulously performed surgery requires anaesthesia techniques of the highest calibre.
 Our surgeons felt that traditional general anaesthesia (which often involves volatile gases and muscle blockers) did not meet our patients’ needs effectively.
-Surgeons at Centre for Surgery now perform all their procedures as a day case thanks to cutting edge IV sedation techniques.
-Even the procedure of abdominoplasty (tummy tuck), which traditionally requires a two to three night inpatient stay, is done as a day case at Centre for Surgery.
-The IV sedation technique for cosmetic surgery is an evolutionary step forward from traditional general anaesthesia volatile gases which is the default method currently practised in the majority of operating theatres worldwide.
-Many surgeons believe that general anaesthesia is unnecessary for cosmetic surgery procedures.
+Surgeons at Centre for Surgery now perform all their procedures as a day case thanks to TIVA anaesthesia techniques.
+The procedure of abdominoplasty (tummy tuck), which traditionally requires a two to three night inpatient stay, is routinely performed as a day case at Centre for Surgery.
+The TIVA technique for cosmetic surgery is an evolutionary step forward from traditional general anaesthesia volatile gases which is the default method currently practised in the majority of operating theatres worldwide.
+Many surgeons believe that traditional general anaesthesia is unnecessary for cosmetic surgery procedures.

 The goals of an anaesthetic technique specific for cosmetic surgery ideally should achieve the following three aims:

 - Reduce or eliminate the pain associated with injection of local anaesthetic